 AI Compute · Scaling Now

 Beyond estimation.
-The AI compute measurement crisis.
+The AI measurement crisis has a hardware answer.

-Mālama Labs is bringing rack-level hardware-signed power sensing to AI data centers.
+Mālama Labs is bringing rack-level hardware-signed power attestation to AI data centers.
 The same verification pipeline that produced 2,786+ on-chain SaveCards from Dallas now extends to the largest unverified emissions source in the world: AI compute.

 Watch · 60 seconds